psychemedia/eurydice-resources/resources/raising_the_eurydice.md

 Although the morning looked unpromising, with fresh south-west breeze, it was determined if possible to move the Euryice to-day.
 Accordingly at low water, about 10 a.m., the Pearl and Rinaldo were again hove down as before, and the requisite quantity of water ballast pumped into the Wave and Swan to enable them to act as counterpoises.
 The only thing to do next was to wait for the tide, and a few minutes after three the wreck began to lift a little.
 As the wreck and lifting ships were lying with their bows towards shore, the tugs were necessarily placed with towing-ropes made fast to the sterns of the Pearl and Rinaldo to draw them into deeper water.
 At half-past three the four tugs were ordered to steam easily ahead.
 There was great suspense for a few minutes, every eye watching the flagstaff of Sandown Fort in line with a tall elm tree in the upper part of Sandown.
 Presently the flagstaff was seen to slowly walk away from the tree, proving that the wreck was fairly afloat and moving seawards.
 After steaming a short distance the tugs cast off the tow-ropes and went round to the bows of the flotilla, swung then round towards sea, and were soon going ahead at full speed.
 By 20 minutes after four the ships were off the point of Culver Ciiffs, about two miles from the starting point.
 The course was now directed between Princess Bar and shoal water off Bembridge, leaving the black and white chequered buoy of Bembridge Ledge on the port side.
 After going about three knots an hour weathering the easternmost point of the Isle of Wight, a large excursion steamer, the Heather Bell, of Portsmouth, passed crowdsd with passenegers, who vociferously cheered Admiral Foley end other officers on their grand success.
 The width amidships across the decks of the whole flotilla of seven ships was then measured, and it was found to be 250 feet.
 A consultation between the officers was held, and it was determined to beach the Eurydice on St. Helen's sands.
 The mouth of Portsmouth harbour would be amply wide enough, but it would be quite impossible to tow the combined craft of such enormous breadth of beam through the channels inside the harbour and between all other ships and buoys.
 Brading harbour soon opened up to view, and a course was steered for St. Helen's Point, which is on the western side of the haven.
 There being still half an hour of flood tide left, the tugs were kept forging ahead towards the shore to get the wreck into as shallow water as practicable.
 Soundings were continually taken from the tugs and called, showing a gradual decrease of water, until at a quarter to six o'clock the Eurydice grounded in 22 feet forward and 24 feet aft, near Bembridge Fort and about half a mile from the beach at St. Helen's.
 At low tide the depth will probably be 14 feet forward and 16 feet aft ; but even this is too deep for closing the ports and hatches, and there-fore the lifting ships will be again pinned down to the wreck at low water to-night about twelve o'clock, and the Eurydice will be once more lifted as the tide rises and towed, if possible, into five feet less water by high tide, about 7 a.m., the object being to get her main deck shelf dry, as until this has been accomplished the pumping out cannot be commenced.
 Admiral Fanahawe, port admiral of Portsmouth, visited the wreck this morning, remaining on the Pearl until the flotilla had steamed a good distance.

-Telegrams were seat to the Qaeen and the Prince of Wales this evening informing them of the success achieved.
+Telegrams were seat to the Queen and the Prince of Wales this evening informing them of the success achieved.

 ---
 TEXT